 - Find your insurer in the List of Health Insurers and click on its name

 - Search for your policy under the Policies tab

 - Select your product and click 'Compare Policies'

 - Changes to Private Health Insurance

 - The Australian Government announced on 13 October 2017 a wide ranging package of reforms to private health insurance.
 As part of the reforms, we are managing an upgrade to this website.

-From 1 April 2020, these tiers will apply to all hospital policies and all policy information will be presented in Private Health Information Statements (PHIS), which will replace the current Standard Information Statement (SIS).
+From 1 April 2020, these tiers apply to all hospital policies and all policy information is presented in the Private Health Information Statements (PHIS) format, which replace the previous Standard Information Statement (SIS).
 Your health insurer will contact you about any changes that affect your policy.

 To find out more, see Private Health Insurance Changes or Department of Health - Private Health Insurance Reforms.